KamitaniLab/BHscore/README.md

 ### 3. Decoding analysis

-*Optional*: open `settings.json` and configure settings below if you need to change these settings.
+*Optional*: configure settings below if you need to change these settings.
 * ROI (default: V1, V2, V3, V4, HVC)
 * subjects (default: sub-01, sub-02, sub-03)
 * DNN layers (If not specified, all layers are used)